minicomp/ed/documentation.md

 ~~~

 Things get a bit complicated when we want to use poetry inside the block or when the block is included in another block element, like a footnote.
 For footnotes see the section below.

+> rather bear those ills we had,
+> Than fly to others, that we knew not of.